samehamin/StudyPlan/Data Scientist.md

 - Finish the courses in order
 - 2 - 3 Hours per day
 - Commit with the plan, don't distract your self
-- Finish a project every week, using Machine Learning A-Z
+- Finish a project every week, check the hands on section below

 # Curriculum